Joel Cuevas

 Releases

-Continuous Integration (CI) and Continuous Deployment (CD) represent the heartbeat of modern software development.
-By automating the integration of code changes and the deployment of updates, these practices streamline collaboration among developers, reduce the risk of human errors, and pave the way for swift, reliable releases.
-Infrastructure as Code (IaC) also allows for the automated provisioning and management of infrastructure, fostering consistency and scalability and guaranteeing standardized, reproducible environments.
+Continuous Integration (CI) and Continuous Deployment (CD) are the backbone of modern software development.
+By automating the integration of code changes and the deployment of updates, these practices make teamwork smoother, cut down on errors, and ensure quick, dependable releases.
+Similarly, Infrastructure as Code (IaC) automates the setup and management of infrastructure, ensuring everything runs smoothly and scales efficiently.

 Documentation